V-Sekai/unidot_importer/README.md

 This tool is designed to assist with importing or translating source assets made for Unity Engine, and assumes text serialization (such as within a .unitypackage archive) as well as typical asset conventions (for example, an assumption that most files contain only one asset).

 Unidot solely translates existing usable source assets into equivalent Godot source assets.
-There are no plans to add functionality for decompiling binary assets or ripping unity content.
+There are no plans to add functionality for decompiling asset bundles or ripping unity content.
 That is not a goal of this project.